List of RPI buildings: Russell Sage Laboratory

-Russell Risley Sage (August 4, 1816 – July 22, 1906) was a trustee of Rensselaer Polytechnic Institute for 10 years and is Russell Sage Laboratory’s namesake.
+Russell Risley Sage (August 4, 1816 – July 22, 1906) was a trustee of Rensselaer Polytechnic Institute for 10 years and is Russell Sage Laboratory's namesake.
 After his death in 1907, his wife, Olivia Slocum Sage, donated $1,000,000 to Rensselaer Polytechnic Institute as a memorial to her late husband.
 The Russell Sage Laboratory, built and equipped at a cost of $405,000, was designed by Lawlor & Haase and constructed of Harvard brick with limestone trimmings.
 The building was finished in 1909.
 An addition was added in 1923 at a cost of $235,000.
 Russell Sage Laboratory was completely renovated in 1985 and currently houses the School of Humanities and Social Sciences.

 There were three principal sections of the building: the west wing devoted to Mechanical Engineering, the east wing for the Electrical department and the central section used by both departments.
 The central portion contained a lecture room seating 400 persons, a large drawing room and a laboratory for a 600,000 pound machine for testing materials of construction.

 Troy Building

 The Troy Building was built with funds raised by the citizens of Troy to commemorate the centennial of the Institute in 1924.
 The brick and limestone building was designed by Frederick Marcus Cummings, Class of 1886, and was completed in 1925.
-It initially housed the civil engineering department, and later grew to become home to several other functions including the Dean of Students office, the offices of the President, Provost and members of the cabinet.
+It initially housed the civil engineering department, and later became home to the offices of the dean of students, president, provost, and members of the cabinet.
 The second floor includes three interactive classrooms, one of which is a classroom in the round known as the Collaborative Classroom.